 Applications will be accepted through the dates shown below.
-However, the admissions process is rolling and you are encouraged to submit ALL of your applications materials as soon as possible and before the posted deadlines for best consideration.
+However, the admissions process is rolling and you are encouraged to submit ALL of your application materials as soon as possible and before the posted deadlines for best consideration.

 All applications to the College of Graduate Studies must be submitted online.
 If you are unable to apply online you must petition the office of the Dean for special accommodation explaining why you are unable to apply online.
 The online application fee is waived for domestic applicants applying to all College of Graduate Studies Ph.D. programs.

 In addition to the application itself the applicant must complete all supplemental materials specific for the program to which they are applying.
 These forms are available in PDF format within the application and are also sent through email once an application is submitted.
 If references are submitted electronically (see application for instructions), it is not necessary to submit paper references.

 Applicants are required to submit unofficial or official transcripts for each and every post-secondary school attended even if listed as transfer credit on another transcript.
 All materials must be received by the application deadline.
 As part of your online application, you may upload one copy of the scanned unofficial transcript from each undergraduate and graduate institution where you earned credit.

 If you are offered a position, you will be asked to request an official transcript from each institution listed in the Education section of your application, regardless of the number of credits earned.
 MUSC reserves the right to rescind any offer of admission if any discrepancies are found between your unofficial and official transcripts.